semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

 <TabItem value='gha-oss'>

-The following configuration creates a CI job that runs Semgrep OSS SAST scans using rules configured for your programming language.
+The following configuration creates a CI job that runs Semgrep OSS scans using rules configured for your programming language.

 <GhaSemgrepOssSast />